dgumustel/nlp_predictive_models/README.md

 My data contained many removed, deleted, and null posts.
 I dropped all of these, then used regular expressions to filter out hyperlinks, digits, punctuation, and other special strings (like '&amp;).
 This cleaned up my data considerably.
 Then I identified custom stop words to use in the modeling process, plotted the distributions of number of words and characters per post for each subreddit, and performed sentiment analysis.

 Findings: r/DMAcademy had consistently wordier posts than r/truezelda, and r/DMAcademy was found to have a higher fraction of words classified as positive and negative than r/truezelda using sklearn's NLTK and `SentimentIntensityAnalyzer()`.
 Comment length and word count in r/PoliticalDiscussion was similar in 2012 and 2020.
-Positivty scores were the same for 2012 and 2020, and 2020 had a lower negativity score than 2012.
+Positivty scores were about the same for 2012 and 2020, and 2020 had a lower negativity score than 2012.

 | Score type | r/DMAcademy | r/truezelda | r/PoliticalDiscussion 2012 | r/PoliticalDiscussion 2020 |
 |------------|-------------|-------------|----------------------------|----------------------------|